junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam gives him a stern look through the mirror.

 Dean glares right back at him in the reflection, frowning.
 "What's taking you so long?
-It's like ten minutes from bunker."
+It's like ten minutes from the bunker."

 He remembers to look outside the car only then.
-They are definitely more than ten minutes away from bunker now.
+They are definitely more than ten minutes away from the bunker now.
 The deserted road is still vaguely Lebanon, but they are taking a hell of a detour.

 Sam sighs.
 "Demons are everywhere.
 Had to take detours.
 You remember Baby isn't exactly demon-proof, right?"

 "The trunk is," Dean answers quickly.

-"They're not exactly attacking from *inside* the trunk."
-Sam says sourly.
+"They're not exactly attacking from *inside* the trunk," Sam says sourly.
 "You have any idea how many demons Mom and Dad pissed back in the day?"

 Dean shrugs slightly, taking a second to consider.
 "Probably as many as us, if not more."

 "Exactly."

 Now that Sam mentioned, Dean finally notices his brother isn't exactly in the best shape, nor is Baby.
-The right side of the car has a major sunken in the door metal from front to the back.
+The right side of the car has a major sunken in the door metal from the front to the back.
 The passenger seat side of the window has a large spiderweb-shaped crack, though the glass still managed to stay roughly together.
 Sam has quite a number of purple and black bruises on his forehead and jaw.

 Dean takes them in, asking slowly.
 "Are Mom and Dad okay?"

 "Yeah, yeah, they're fine.
-I had to sneak in and out from garage door though, they barricaded the front door."
+I had to sneak in and out through the garage door, though; they barricaded the front door."
 Sam answers hastily.
-"Everyone in the bunker are fine as long as bunker's demon-proof sigils stand."
+"Everyone in the bunker is fine as long as the bunker's demon-proof sigils stand."

 Dean frowns at him.
 "Is that why Bobby called?
 Or Ash, I guess."